ShaokunAn/VLMC-C/README.md

 # VLMC-C
-VLMC-C algorithm is a new context tree inference algorithm for variable length Markov chains model.
+[VLMC-C](https://www.liebertpub.com/doi/10.1089/cmb.2021.0604) algorithm is a new context tree inference algorithm for Variable Length Markov Chains (VLMC) model.
-When embedding the full order MC in a sparse structured context tree, it is founded on the consistent branch-specific mixed chi-square distribution calculated based on asymptotic normal distribution.
+When embedding the full MC of high order in a sparse structured context tree, the context algorithm proposed by Peter Buhlmann estimates the context tree structure of VLMC model.
+But it is prone to  algorithm involves systematic biases during the branch-pruning process.
+VLMC-C corrects the systematic biases, and also controls the family-wise errors.
+It shows superior performance in reconstructing the context tree structure of the VLMC model and improving its compression capacity.